Chapter 25

 Let us notice the following verses,

 18 … Melchizedek was a priest of God.
-In fact, when we read the New Testament book of Hebrews the Holy Spirit uses the example of Melchizedek's priesthood to help us understand the priesthood of Jesus Christ.
+In fact, to help us understand the priesthood of Jesus Christ, in the New Testament book of Hebrews the Holy Spirit uses the example of Melchizedek's priesthood.

 20(b) … Abram gave Melchizedek material blessings in gratitude for the spiritual blessings.